XiaoyuQian829/XQRiskCore-open/README.md

 **XQRiskCore wasn’t built to imitate trading tools — it was architected to enforce institutional-grade governance.**

-As a solo developer with a background in statistical modeling and financial risk, I built XQRiskCore from first principles — not as a strategy sandbox, but as a system of control.

 Its design foundations are:

 - To **embed compliance** directly into the trading process